 More outdoor activities in and around Denver include rafting, paddle boarding, rock climbing, fishing, golfing, kayaking, and snowboarding.

-Wine is poured at Infinite Monkey Theorem, photo via Usaj Realty
+Wine is poured at Infinite Monkey Theorem, photo by Usaj Realty

-There are more than 80 distilleries, including Feisty Spirits in Fort Collins, Stranahan’s and Law’s Whiskey House in Denver, and Axe and the Oak in Colorado Springs.
+There are now more than 50 distilleries in Colorado, including Denver area Stranahan’s, Law’s Whiskey House, Family Jones Spirit House, Leopold Bros., Mythology, Rising Sun and State 38, to name just a few.
 Whiskey is the most widely available spirit, but you’ll also find rum, gin, and more.

 Colorado’s warm valleys, cool mountain breezes, low humidity, and 300 days of sunshine per year provide a unique grape-growing climate.
 The best known growing region is on the Western Slope but within Denver, you’ll find more than a dozen wineries and tasting rooms, including RiNo’s Infinite Monkey Theorem Urban Winery, known for its canned—yes, canned—wines; Balistreri Vineyards, an actual vineyard in the middle of Denver offering port, muscat, cherry wine, and various reds and whites; and Bonacquisti Wine Co. in northwest Denver, which features rotating exhibits from local artists.
 On the edge of Boulder, Redstone Meadery offers something different: wine made from honey.

 If drinking isn’t your thing, you might appreciate the recreational marijuana that’s legal statewide.
-But if you’re concerned about moving to a state full of stoners, fear not; marijuana is heavily regulated.
-It’s illegal to consume marijuana in public, including at bars, restaurants, coffee shops, parks, and concert venues.
-It can only be purchased at licensed marijuana stores, and purchasers and consumers must be 21 or older.
-It must be consumed in private.
+But if you’re concerned about moving to a state full of stoners, fear not; marijuana sales is highly regulated.
+Since it became legal, the laws have been changing including where it can be consumed and opening the business to out-of-state investors.
 Legalizing cannabis has been credited with saving lives that might have been consumed by opioid addictions, and it’s raised hundreds of millions in tax revenue.

 Get Where You Want to Go on Denver’s Highly Rated Light Rail

 Whether you hate to drive, can’t afford a car, want to minimize your carbon footprint, or want to consume your controlled substances responsibly, Denver’s 86.5 miles of rail have you covered.
-RTD’s rail lines provide convenient access to the Denver airport, the University of Colorado, Sports Authority Field (where the Broncos play), Coors Field (where the Rockies play) the theater district, Union Station, and more.
+RTD’s rail and light rail lines provide convenient access to the Denver airport, Anschutz Medical Campus, Mile High Stadium (where the Broncos play), Coors Field (where the Rockies play), the theater district, Union Station and more.

 Red Rocks Amphitheater is an open-air concert venue where red sandstone formations create perfect acoustics and historic acts including Dave Matthews, U2, Jimi Hendrix, and the Beatles have played.
-Opened in 1941, visitors have described Red Rocks as a bucket-list item, a natural beauty, and a drop-dead gorgeous venue with amazing sound.
+Opened in 1941, visitors and performers themselves have described Red Rocks as a bucket-list item, a natural beauty and a drop-dead gorgeous venue with amazing sound.
 Besides concerts, the venue also hosts film and yoga events.
-It seats fewer than 10,000, allowing for a more intimate experience than an arena does.
+It seats fewer than 10,000, allowing for a more intimate experience.

 As you can see, Denver has plenty to offer: you’ll never be bored here, and whether you like city life, natural beauty, or both, you can find your niche.
 Come join us!